Workers' Compensation Attorney Fees

 In cases where there is a lump sum payment:

-- Attorney is paid from the settlement amount, limited to 20 percent of the total lump sum when insurer is assigned or has accepted liability.
+- Attorney is paid from the settlement amount, limited to 20 percent of the total lump sum when the insurer is assigned or has accepted liability.
 When liability is not assigned or accepted, the fee is 15 percent of the total.

 If you are unsure how best to proceed with your workers’ compensation claim, contact our offices today to learn more about how we can help.